Horizon brightened acceleration radiation from massive vector fields: Introduction

-We adopt Scully et al.'s \cite{Scully:2017utk} kinematic and operational scaffold (radial free fall into a Schwarzschild black hole, Boulware exterior state, and a mode-selecting cavity) to isolate an outgoing channel and evaluate the detector response.
-Our analysis keeps the detector modeling explicit: we treat (i) a charged-monopole current coupling and (ii) a physical electric-dipole coupling to the local field strength, thereby bracketing the range of realistic atom-field interactions in this geometry.
-Throughout, we emphasize what is universal (the near-horizon phase structure and the resulting detailed balance) versus what is model-dependent (polarization projectors, mass thresholds, and greybody transmission).
+{We adopt Scully \textit{et al.}'s \cite{Scully:2017utk} kinematic and operational scaffold (radial free fall into a Schwarzschild black hole, Boulware exterior state, and a mode-selecting cavity) to isolate an outgoing channel and evaluate the detector response.
+This choice should be understood operationally rather than as a claim about the globally physical late-time state of an evaporating black hole.
+In the present HBAR protocol, the role of the Boulware vacuum is to provide a zero-occupation reference state for the cavity-filtered outgoing mode, so that the atom's excitation isolates the acceleration-radiation channel without contamination from a preexisting thermal bath.
+Our analysis keeps the detector modeling explicit: we treat (i) a charged-monopole current coupling and (ii) a physical electric-dipole coupling to the local field strength, thereby bracketing the range of realistic atom-field interactions in this geometry. {Throughout, we emphasize what is universal (the near-horizon phase structure and the resulting detailed balance) versus what is model-dependent (polarization projectors, mass thresholds, and greybody transmission).
+In the present work, the greybody sector is incorporated at the level of general Schwarzschild scattering data: we identify the transmission coefficients that enter the cavity-selected HBAR rates, but we do not attempt a separate numerical computation of the axial/polar Proca greybody profiles.
+Thus, our main result is a factorized analytic framework in which the local near-horizon kernel is derived explicitly, while the global propagation sector enters through transmission inputs.}

+We stress, however, that the Boulware state is an idealized baseline for the cavity-selected problem.
+For an evaporating black hole, the more physical exterior state is the Unruh vacuum, whereas the Hartle-Hawking state describes thermal equilibrium.
+In those alternatives, the same near-horizon worldline kernel derived below remains the local building block, but the selected mode is no longer initially empty, so the effective emission/absorption rates acquire additional state-dependent Bose factors.
+The present paper therefore isolates the vacuum-seeded HBAR channel; a systematic incorporation of Unruh/Hartle-Hawking occupation effects is left for future work.}